bitcraft/tailor/README.md

 Interaction
 -----------

-tailor supports the arduino for interfacing with physical buttons over USB and also has a smartphone-inspired touch interface.
+Tailor supports the arduino for interfacing with physical buttons over USB and also has a smartphone-inspired touch interface.
 For computer systems without a touch screen monitor, the mouse can be used.